-I love to bake with strawberries in the summer months, so read on for my recipe for a strawberry yoghurt cake.
+I love to bake with strawberries in the summer months, so read on for my recipe for strawberry yoghurt cake, a lovely light cake topped with strawberries.

-I added vanilla extract and lemon zest to enhance it further.
+I added vanilla extract and lemon zest to enhance the flavours further, as yoghurt can have quite a sour flavour at times.
 So light it is ideal for summer baking, when only a slice of cake will do.

 Take this strawberry yoghurt cake as part of a picnic or take slices in a packed lunch for a day out, whatever you do it will be scoffed fast.